 We understand that life insurance underwriting can be confusing.
 Worse yet: you must determine your client’s underwriting class before you can even begin a quote!
 The wide world of underwriting does not have to remain a mystery, however.
 Simply put: life insurance underwriting is the process of a carrier determining how likely your client is going to die while the policy is active.
-This is also known as their mortality risk.
+This is also known as a client’s mortality risk.
 Life insurance carriers group people with similar mortality risks into categories called “rate classes.”

 Rate classes include: